boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 - Windows Phone 8 and 8.1

 <!-- In this lab you will: create a native mobile cross-platform application using Apache Cordova.
 You will also learn how to use Visual Studio Tooling for Cordova to build and debug cross-platform applications. -->
-This lab includes instructions for:
+This hands-on lab includes the following tasks:

 1. [Building a cross-platform packaged app with Cordova](#BuildCordovaApp)
 2. [Using Visual Studio to debug the application in multiple platforms](#DebuggingAppInMultiplePlatforms)